skyrimunificationproject/skyrimunificationproject.github.io/core.markdown

 ![PostInstall]
 ~~~
 Delete Cloaks - USSEP Patch.esp.
-Repack the mod with CAO.
+Pack the mod with CAO.
 ~~~

 ## Cloaks of Skyrim - Retexture